 What Is Pari-Mutuel Gambling?

 Pari-Mutuel gambling is the main form of wagering that takes place within racing venues.
 In this form, bettors place bets against other bettors.
 The house takes a small fee to put on the races but most of the bets are redistributed among the winners directly from the pockets of the losers.
-The bets are placed in a pot before the race has begun and the winners are delegated their winnings according to the bets that they took.
+The bets are placed in a pot before the race has begun and the winners have delegated their winnings according to the bets that they took.

 What Is Charitable Gambling?